adinabo/Astro-The-Tarot-Whisperer/README.md

 ![JavaScript testing result](/assets/images/test3.jpg)

 Tests Conducted While Playing the Game:
-- Card Selection Test: Pressed three cards consecutively to verify if the third card would be displayed correctly.
+- **Card Selection Test:** Pressed three and more cards consecutively to verify if the third card would be displayed.
-- Game Reset Test: Pressed the "Start Game" button multiple times to ensure the cards reset properly each time.
+- **Game Reset Test:** Pressed the "Start Game" button multiple times to ensure the cards reset properly each time.
-- Device Compatibility Test: Played the game on various devices, including a laptop, desktop, iPhone 14, and Samsung S24, confirming that the game displays correctly across all devices.
-Noted that there is potential for future UI improvements.
+-**Device Compatibility Test:** Played the game on various devices, including a laptop, desktop, iPhone 14, and Samsung S24, confirming that the game displays correctly across all devices.
+Future UI improvements are noted.
-- Error Counter Test: Intentionally failed to match the cards several times to check if the error counter accurately updates, which it does.
+-**Error Counter Test:** Intentionally failed to match the cards several times to check if the error counter accurately updates.

 ## User Stories